mulle-nat/mulle-project/README.md

 On [github.com](https://github.com) create a repository with a "homebrew-" prefixed name.
 If your tap is supposed to be accessed as "software" call it "homebrew-software".
-If your github user name is `mulle-nat`, you could then access this tap with `brew tap mulle-nat/software`.
+If your github user name is ``, you could then access this tap with `brew tap /software`.

 ### My typical release scenario